katepatch/README-Generator-node.js/Develop/ReadMe.md

 ## Description

-Generate a README for your repo
+This will generate a README file for your project

 ## Installation

-Answer these questions to fill out the sections of the README
+Answer these questions to fill out the sections

 ## Usage

-Use it to generate a professional README file for your repo
+You can use this to create a professional README for your repo

 ## License